amirhnazerii/VAE_HQ_images/README.md

 # VAE_HQ_images
-built a VAE model to create high-quality images of faces.
+Built a VAE model to create high-quality images of faces.